iethree/daily-office/README.md

 This project is a query-able wrapper for Reuben Lillie's excellent [JSON Daily Office Lectionary](https://github.com/reubenlillie/daily-office)

-## NPM Package API
+## Query API

-Simply submit mongoDB stye queries to receive one or more matching daily lectionary entries.
+Simply submit mongoDB stye queries using `get` or `getMany` to retrieve one or more matching daily lectionary entries.

 Everything returns a promise.